Keywords

 Transitioning from the broader benefits of lactation, it is essential to delve into the underlying biological mechanisms that make these advantages possible.
 Human lactation is a complex process involving the mammary gland, hormonal regulation, and milk composition.
 The mammary gland, under the influence of estrogen, prolactin, and cortisol, undergoes lactogenesis and milk ejection (Villalpando & De Santiago, 1993).
 Prolactin, released in response to suckling, is essential for lactation, while oxytocin is involved in milk removal (McNeilly, 1977).
 Milk synthesis occurs through various mechanisms, with the composition being influenced by maternal diet and body composition (Villalpando & De Santiago, 1993).
 The process is also affected by maternal genetics, diet, and environmental factors (Lee & Kelleher, 2016).
 The onset and maintenance of lactation are regulated by endocrine changes during pregnancy and postpartum (Sadovnikova et al., 2020).
 Understanding the anatomy and physiology of lactation is crucial for supporting breastfeeding (Sriraman, 2017).

-Shifting focus from the broader benefits of lactation, it is essential to highlight the underlying biological mechanisms that make these advantages possible.
-Human lactation is a complex process involving the mammary gland, hormonal regulation, and milk composition.
-This intricate system is coordinated by an interplay of hormones that ensure the successful production and ejection of milk, providing nourishment for the infant.
+Lactation is coordinated by an interplay of hormones that ensure the successful production and ejection of milk, providing nourishment for the infant.
 The mammary gland, primarily influenced by estrogen, prolactin, and cortisol, undergoes significant changes to prepare for lactation (Alex et al., 2020).
 During pregnancy, estrogen stimulates the proliferation of ductal structures within the mammary glands, while progesterone promotes the formation of alveolar structures necessary for milk production (Alex et al., 2020).
 Cortisol also plays a role in mammary gland development by enhancing the effects of prolactin and other lactogenic hormones (Kabotyanski et al., 2006).

-Oxytocin, synthesized in the hypothalamus and stored in the posterior pituitary gland, is released into the bloodstream in response to suckling (Crowley, 2014).
-It facilitates the ejection of milk from the mammary glands by causing the myoepithelial cells surrounding the alveoli to contract, expelling milk through the ductal system to the nipple (Crowley, 2014).
-Milk synthesis occurs through various cellular mechanisms within the mammary alveoli, involving the uptake of precursors from maternal blood and their conversion into milk components, such as lactose, casein, whey proteins, and lipids (Neville & Morton, 2001; Sadovnikova et al., 2020).
-The composition of human milk is dynamic and influenced by several factors, including maternal diet, body composition, genetics, and environmental factors.
-Nutritional intake and body fat stores of the mother can affect the quantity and quality of milk produced, while genetic factors play a role in determining milk volume, composition, and the ability to sustain lactation (Han et al., 2019; Wheelock et al., 2010).
-External factors, such as stress, exposure to pollutants, and overall health, can also impact lactation.
+The neural stimulus of suckling inhibits dopamine, a prolactin-inhibiting factor, thereby allowing greater prolactin release from the pituitary (Grattan, 2015).
+Oxytocin, produced in the hypothalamus and stored in the posterior pituitary gland, is released into the bloodstream during suckling and causes myoepithelial cells around the alveoli to contract, expelling milk through the ductal system to the nipple (Crowley, 2014).
+Milk synthesis occurs through cellular mechanisms in the mammary alveoli, involving the uptake of nutrients from maternal blood and their conversion into milk components such as lactose, casein, whey proteins, and lipids (Neville & Morton, 2001; Sadovnikova et al., 2020).
+The composition of human milk is dynamic and influenced by maternal diet, body composition, genetics, infant age, and environmental factors (Neville & Morton, 2001).
+Nutritional intake and body fat stores affect both the quantity and quality of milk, while genetic factors help determine milk volume, composition, and the ability to sustain lactation (Han et al., 2019; Wheelock et al., 2010).
+External factors, including stress, exposure to pollutants, and overall health, can also influence lactation outcomes (Lee & Kelleher, 2016; Kiprutto et al., 2015).

 Pathophysiology of the effects of heat on lactation